First, What Is Data Wrangling?

-As a huge proponent of good data being a or the major problem or barrier, its nice to see software beginning to move into startup investments to help – ClearStory, Trifacta, Paxata and other start-ups in the field.
-In mean-time, we need make sure to always stay on top of best, approved approaches, and the team will bring it to the table.
+We are a huge proponent of good data being a barrier.
+So, it is nice to see software beginning to move into startup investments to help.
+This includes ClearStory, Trifacta, Paxata and other startups in the field.
+In the meantime, we need to make sure to always stay on top of the best approved approaches.
+With the hope being that the team will bring it to the table.
 Using various techniques from browser-based network applications in NodeJS to using NoSQL databases to ETL to simply keeping your excel skills up.

-Even if the data is scrubbed for machine to machine processing as the article emphasizes, it still doesn`t address the fact with the push for data catalogs, that data curators and creators HATE – with a passion -metadata creation.
-Its one more burdensome step at the end of a long cycle.
-Furthermore, there is a major current lack of true incentive other than the right thing to do to assure the data is tagged properly.
+Sure, we can scrub the data for machine to machine processing as the article emphasizes.
+However, it still does not address the push for data catalogs and metadata creation.
+And data curators and creators hate this push for data catalogs with a passion.
+It is one more burdensome step at the end of a long cycle.
+Furthermore, there is a major current lack of true incentives other than the right thing to do to assure the data is tagged properly.

-Another great example, but slightly different use angle.
-A major Government Records organization wanted to take their inventory of records data, which is meticulously groomed and its data is very accurate and entered and goes through a rigorous workflow to make sure its metadata and access to the actual data record is prepared to be accurate real-time.
-The metadata on data use is perfect and accurate and lawyers and other FOIA experts are well-versed in proper use.
-But, the actual metadata to help discover something in the billions of records was not suitably prepared with more natural ways people would explore the data to discover and lookup the records.
+The metadata on data use is perfect and accurate and lawyers and other FOIA experts are well-versed in its proper use.
+But, the actual metadata to help discover something in the billions of records lacks suitable prepared with more natural ways people would explore the data to discover and lookup the records.

-Historically, armies of librarians would be tasked with searching the records, but have been replaced with web 1.0 online search systems that do not have the natural language interpretative skills programmed (or NLP) and signals the librarion would apply.
+Historically, armies of librarians search for these records.
+But, they have been replaced with web 1.0 online search systems that do not have the natural language interpretative skills (or NLP) programmed.
+Also, they lacked signals the librarian would apply.
 Even if they do, they are not tuned and the data has not been prepared with the thousand of what Google calls search signals or we call interpretative signals that we discussed back in 2013.